Stuff that Happens

 - Petruchio, dressed in ridiculous clothes, arrives late on the wedding day.
 After the ceremony, he refuses to stay for the wedding feast.
 Instead, he whisks Kate off to his home in Verona.

-- Tranio (disguised as Lucentio) outbids old Gremio for Bianca’s hand in marriage while the real Lucentio (still disguised as a Latin teacher) wins Bianca’s love.
+- Tranio (disguised as Lucentio) outbids old Gremio for Bianca’s hand in marriage while the real Lucentio (still disguised) wins Bianca’s love.

 - Tranio finds an old man to impersonate Lucentio’s father, Vincentio; this imposter meets with Baptista and consents to the marriage of Lucentio and Bianca.